KonduitAI/konduit-serving-docs/examples/python/dl4j.md

 ## Saving models in Deeplearning4j

-The following is a short Java program that loads a simple CNN model from DL4J's model zoo, initializes weights, then saves the model to a new file, "SimpleCNN.zip".
+The following is a short Java program that loads a simple CNN model from DL4J's model zoo, initializes weights, then saves the model to a new file, `SimpleCNN.zip`.

 ```java
 import org.deeplearning4j.nn.conf.MultiLayerConfiguration;